-High quality 2D and 3D maps and models starts with high quality source imagery.
+High-quality 2D and 3D maps and models start with high-quality source imagery and good flight planning.
 We've put together this list of recommendations and suggestions below to help you get set up to collect great data!

 These guidelines are the result of the combined experience of our team of experts plus observations and feedback we've received over the years from our customers.
 If you have any questions or suggestions of your own, please let us know by sending us an email at email@example.com.

 - Recommended camera configuration.

 - Camera pointed directly towards the ground (straight down, aka nadir)

 Avoid using lenses that result in distortion (e.g. fisheye) and ISO > 400.